 As a part of a hotel’s revenue management strategy, overbooking has its pros and cons.
-While overbooking in the perspectives of a hotel industry aid in maximizing occupancy and revenue, it can also negatively ruin your brand causing a financial loss if it is not strategically planned.
+While overbooking in the perspectives of a hotel industry aid in maximizing occupancy and revenue, it can also negatively ruin your brand causes a financial loss if it does not have a strategically planned.

 Early check-outs, no-shows, and cancellations contribute to hotel losses while walk-in guests and those who overstay increase its revenue.
 These are the reasons hotels overbook, to minimize losses and maximize revenue.